Digital Asset Management is evolving

 3. By integrating DAM as the backbone for Branding Automation Software it provides brand managers with the toolkit necessary to scale up their branding, stay in control of all brand-related content and deliver only the best of their brand.

-4. By using Office 365 wellknown interfaces instead of first log into a media banks interface supports the consumer-user in his day to day work.
+4. Using Office 365 well known interfaces instead of first logging into a mediabank’s interface supports the consumer-user in his day to day work.
 The same applies to creators using InDesign as the interface in his whole production workflow.
 No hassle between interfaces.